jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 ### 52 Who is liable to pay toll
 (1) The driver of a motor vehicle is liable for payment of the toll to the toll operator when the vehicle reaches the toll payment point.
-(2) If the driver fails to pay the toll as required by subsection (1), the registered owner of the motor vehicle is liable for payment of the toll to the toll operator.
+(2) If the driver fails to pay the toll as required by subsection (1), the person registered under Part 17 of the Land Transport Act 1998 in respect of the motor vehicle (the registered person) is liable for payment of the toll to the toll operator.
-(3) However, the registered owner of a motor vehicle is not liable under subsection (2) to pay a toll if, within 28 days after being notified of the non-payment of the toll, the registered owner supplies to the toll operator, in a sworn statement in writing or a statutory declaration,—
+(3) However, the registered person is not liable under subsection (2) to pay the toll if, within 28 days after being notified of the non-payment of the toll, the registered person supplies to the toll operator, in a sworn statement in writing or a statutory declaration,—
-  (a) the name and address of the driver of the vehicle or any other particulars within the knowledge of the registered owner that may lead to the identification of the person who was in charge or control of the vehicle at the relevant time; or
+  (a) the name and address of the driver of the vehicle or any other particulars within the knowledge of the registered person that may lead to the identification of the person who was in charge or control of the vehicle at the relevant time; or
   (b) a statement that the vehicle was a stolen vehicle at the relevant time.
 (4) Tolls (and the associated enforcement costs) are recoverable in a court of competent jurisdiction as a debt due to the toll operator.
 (5) Tolls are not payable in respect of any motor vehicle that—